aeturrell/home/_posts/2019-06-26-get-organised.md

 # Best practice for research project organisation

-This post is going to discuss one way to organise your small (as opposed to 'big') data science project or research project: data, code and outputs.
+This monster blog post is going to discuss how to organise your a data science project or research project: data, code and outputs.
 I'll cover how to structure the project, version control, data and data storage, analytical tools, coding standards, and what to do when your project is over.

 ##### Caveats
 Of course, these are just my opinions, they're far from exhaustive, and there may well be good reasons to set up your project differently depending on what it is that you're doing.
 I'm interested in hearing different perspectives so get in touch if you have them.